54th Airlift Squadron: Proving ground unit

+Martin B-26 Marauder on a bomb training run at Eglin Field (Note: Aircraft is Martin B-26C Marauder serial 41-34674.
+This aircraft was the second B-26C off the B-26 production line at Omaha, Nebraska.)

 The squadron was reactivated at Maxwell in October 1939 and assigned to the 23d Composite Group.
 The group's mission was to demonstrate current tactics to students attending the Air Corps Tactical School, with the understanding that the group would also assume the demonstration and exhibition function that was being carried out by combat units of Air Force Combat Command.
 The group was also assigned the mission of performing tactical service tests of aircraft and other equipment; developing and testing new air tactics; and demonstrating these new tactics to the service schools of the other branches of the United States Army, to General Headquarters, and at Air Corps stations.
 The squadron was initially the group's bomber unit, although two months after it was activated, it added "Medium" to its designation when the 24th Attack-Bombardment Squadron was added to the 23d Group as its attack and dive bomber unit.

 The squadron moved to Orlando Army Air Base, Florida the following year, and to Eglin Field on 1 July 1941.
 When the Japanese attacked Pearl Harbor, the squadron was equipped with various aircraft types at Eglin.
 The squadron's mission focused on developing and demonstrating tactics and doctrine.
 After moving to Eglin it also conducted testing of experimental weapons, including the Martin B-26 Marauder.
 On 1 May 1942, the squadron and the group's other squadrons were disbanded as the group focused on weapons development rather than tactics.